-Appointed in 2018, Damon Murchison, Executive Vice-President and Head of Retail, Mackenzie Investments, brings more than a two and a half decades' worth of experience in financial investment management to the George Brown College Foundation Board of Directors.
+Appointed in 2020, Damon Murchison, President and CEO, IG Wealth Management, brings more than a two and a half decades' worth of experience in financial investment management to the George Brown College Foundation Board of Directors.
 Over the course of his career, Damon has consistently shown his financial acumen, rising through the ranks of major financial institutions such as Fidelity Investments, Manulife Financial and Mackenzie Investments.
-At Mackenzie Investments, he is responsible for the retail sales, alliance and group sales businesses, including planning and sales effectiveness, training and development, sales experience and analytics teams, along with the private wealth, tax, estate and practice management teams.

 Damon received his MBA through the Executive MBA Program at Ivey Business School at Western University, London, Ontario.